 - For a single person, the estimated monthly costs are 1,065.2$ (1,459.3C$), excluding rent.

 The prices of house vary significantly with the cities.
-Cities like Toronto and Vancouver are the most expensive, while Winnipeg, Halifax, and Quebec City offer more affordable options.
-With smart budgeting, Canada offers a safe and high-quality lifestyle for families.
+Toronto and Vancouver are the most expensive cities, while Winnipeg, Halifax, and Quebec City are more affordable to live.

 Cost of Living in Canada : Accommodation